wmhilton-stoplight/platform-docs/3.-design/b.starting-a-new-api-design.md

 The responses to these questions should get you thinking about how an API needs to function, and knowing what sort of clients you're primarily dealing with can help think about the size of payloads.

-For example, if it's primarily backends and web apps and HTTP/2 multiplexing is an option, the API should contain more endpoints with smaller payloads, whereas mostly mobile clients could be better off with a smaller number of slightly larger calls.
+For example, if it's primarily backend services and web-apps then HTTP/2 multiplexing is a great option.
+The API can contain a larger number of endpoints with vary levels of cacheability, no longer constrained by "number of requests" being a limiting factor due to the nature of HTTP/2 multiplexing and Server Push.

+Conversely, if the API is serving mostly clients on low latency networks, a more traditional approach could be taken where HTTP/1.1 style "mega endpoints" are used to keep the number of requests down.

 A typical output of this exercise would be detailed requirements of the API and a user persona that would act as your reference when designing your API.

 ## Explore Existing APIs

-A lot of the time, you can end up creating duplicate services to solve a similar problem, which leads to inconsistencies, code duplication, and wasted time.
-You want to be doing the least work to solve the problem.
+Sometimes organizations end up creating similar services to solve similar problems, which is usually down to teams simply not knowing what other teams are working on, leading to inconsistencies, code duplication, and wasted time.
+Seeing as time is money, it's ideal to do the least work to solve the problem.

 Use the Explorer in your Stoplight workspace to find any endpoints that can fulfill this use-case or can help you in solving it.
 You could find an endpoint that: